PrageethBanuka/PersonalProductivityHub/Productivity-Hub/deploy/README_DEPLOY.md

 # Productivity-Hub – Free Deployment Guide (Frontend + Backend)

-This guide gets your app online for free using reliable hobby tiers:
+This guide gets your app online for free using reliable hobby tiers.
+You can choose either the Netlify + Render path, or deploy both on Vercel.

-- Frontend: Netlify (or Vercel/Cloudflare Pages)
+- Option A (simple): Frontend on Netlify (or Vercel/Cloudflare Pages), Backend on Render
-- Backend API: Render Free Web Service (auto-sleeps when idle)
+- Option B (all-in-Vercel): Frontend on Vercel Static, Backend as Vercel Serverless Functions
-- Database: Supabase (PostgreSQL) free tier
+- Database: Supabase (PostgreSQL) or Vercel Postgres (free tiers)

 If you skip the database step, the current SQLite database will reset on every deploy/restart.
 For a real app, use Supabase.